 The Emergency Response Team is the aggregation of all functions and roles that may / will contribute during an Incident.
 Each function / role should have a mandate, areas of responsibilities and tasks where some tasks will be mandatory.

-For more detailed information on Emergency Response Team, Alerting the team, initial response procedures and more, see our previous post on Accountable Managers.
+For more detailed information on Emergency Response Team, Alerting the team, initial response procedures and more, see our previous post on Accountable Managers in the aviation industry.